pyrotek45/avon/tutorial/OPTIMIZATION.md

 ## When Cloning Happens

 Cloning only happens:
-1. When a function is created (wraps current environment in Arc)
+1. When a function is created (wraps current environment in Rc)
-2. When a function is applied (dereferences Arc and clones that snapshot)
+2. When a function is applied (dereferences Rc and clones that snapshot)

 All other operations (let bindings, variable lookups) avoid cloning.